lukso-network/docs/docs/learn/expert-guides/run-graph-node.md

 ./setup.sh
 ```

 Once everything is set up, you need to modify the "Ethereum environment" inside the `docker-compose.yml` file, so that it points to the endpoint of the node you are running this Graph Node against.
 Note that the `setup.sh` file detects the `Host IP` and writes its value, so you'll need to modify it accordingly.
+Check [Networks](../../networks/mainnet/parameters.md) section for different options of rpc providers.

 ```title="LUKSO"
 ethereum: 'lukso-mainnet:https://42.rpc.thirdweb.com'